Karthik150502-2/resizify-images/README.md

-# Seting the project with Gadget, Graphite and Github.
+# Setting the project with Gadget, Graphite and Github.

 ## Prerequisites:
--	Sign in to Graphite with a Github account, [Sign Up to Grahite](https://app.graphite.dev/activate)
+-	Sign in to Graphite with a Github account, [Sign Up to Graphite](https://app.graphite.dev/activate)
 -	Create an Account with Gadget [Sign Up to Gadget](https://gadget.dev/)